RednibCoding/rune-lang/README.md

 ```

 ## Maps / Type
-In rune you can define a map by bidnig it to a name:
+In rune you can define a map by binding it to a name:
 ```
 myMap = map{"key1": 1, "key2": false}
 ```
 Maps can have values of different types, but keys must be of type `string`.

-To access an map by key you can use the name followed by an key enclosed in square brackts:
+To access a map field by key you can use the name followed by an key enclosed in square brackts:
 ```
 second = myMap["key2"]
 println(second) # output: false